 The reason why Trinitarian theologians often evaluate the NT as primitive is that it does not say things in a clearly organized, systematic manner, neither does it have the interest in doing so.
 Because of this, they argue, the authors had not rigorously resolved the challenges and tensions in their beliefs about the triad.
 They then point out that these “problems” were picked up on and laboriously tackled by later generations.
 The historical and theological challenges that emerged over time, particularly “heresies”, are what motivated, even necessitated, later theologians to more fully “develop” it.

 We live in a complex world.
 Things are not usually “simple”.
 How complex something is often determined by two things: they type of analysis and the level of analysis.
-First of all, regardless of what type of analysis you apply to it, I find it truly baffling how any one can suggest what the NT says about God is simplistic.
+First of all, regardless of what type of analysis you apply to it, I find it truly baffling how any one can suggest what the NT says about God was somewhat rudimentary.
 If the amount of professional scholarship that has gone into the NT over the last century and a half is any indication, the NT is far from simplistic.
-In fact, what scholarship currently shows us is that among other things, the NT participated in a sprawling, multifaceted, intra-Jewish discussion about who God is.
+In fact, what scholarship currently shows us is that among other things, the NT participated in a sprawling, multifaceted, intra-Jewish discussion about who God was.
 The fact that the movement that eventually became known as Christianity had its own discernible voice in this complex debate tells us what it had to say about God was sufficiently developed to be distinctive.

 Now the NT rests on what Christians call the “Old Testament” and ancient Jewish tradition.
 The portrait of God found in the ancient Jewish scriptures is to say the least complex.
 Most of the early Jesus movement were Jewish but they were not simply adopting traditional Jewish ideas about God.
 Within the Jewish social and political milieu, reflecting on Israel’s scriptures and Jesus’ resurrection/exaltation in the light of one another caused them to entirely rethink who they thought God was.
 They refashioned their ideas about God around their experiences of Jesus and the Spirit of God, who they now understood to be the Spirit of Jesus as well, into a familiar yet new, complex portrait of God.